We Can't Dance

-We Can't Dance is the fourteenth studio album by English rock band Genesis, released on 11 November 1991 by Virgin Records in the UK and a day later by Atlantic Records in the US.
-It is their last studio album recorded with drummer and singer Phil Collins before his departure in 1996 to pursue solo projects full time.
-The album marked the return of band activity following an almost four-year hiatus after touring their previous album, Invisible Touch (1986).
+We Can't Dance is the fourteenth studio album by the English rock band Genesis, released on 11 November 1991 by Virgin Records in the UK and a day later by Atlantic Records in the US.
+It was the last Genesis album recorded with the drummer and singer Phil Collins before his departure in 1996 to pursue solo projects full time.
+It was Genesis's first album after touring their previous album, Invisible Touch (1986).

-We Can't Dance was a worldwide commercial success, becoming the band's fifth consecutive No. 1 album in the UK and reaching No. 4 in the US, where it sold over four million copies.
-Between 1991 and 1993, six tracks from the album were released as singles, including "No Son of Mine" and "I Can't Dance".
-The latter received a Grammy Award nomination for Best Pop Performance by a Duo or Group With Vocals in 1993.
+We Can't Dance was Genesis's fifth consecutive No. 1 album in the UK.
+It reached No. 4 in the US, where it sold over four million copies.
+Between 1991 and 1993, six tracks were released as singles, including "I Can't Dance", which was nominated for the Grammy Award for Best Pop Performance by a Duo or Group With Vocals in 1993.
 Genesis toured in support of We Can't Dance from May to November 1992, playing large stadiums and arenas across North America and Europe.

 Background

 In July 1987, the Genesis line-up of drummer and singer Phil Collins, keyboardist Tony Banks, and bassist and guitarist Mike Rutherford wrapped their 1986–1987 world tour in support of their thirteenth studio album, Invisible Touch (1986).
-The 112-date tour, attended by an estimated 3.5 million people, was extremely taxing on the group, particularly for Rutherford following his father's death and almost losing his son Harry due to a difficult birth.
-The band then entered a three-and-a-half-year period of inactivity, during which each member continued with his respective solo projects.
-Collins achieved further worldwide commercial success following the release of his solo album ...But Seriously (1989), while Rutherford's band, Mike and the Mechanics, also had hits.
-Banks and Rutherford expected Collins to leave the band during this time, but he stayed on to record another Genesis studio album with them.
-The band had initially agreed to enter production in 1990, but it was pushed to 1991 because of Collins's lengthy solo tour.
-The album's title derived partly from the popularity of dance music and its presence in the charts at the time.
+The 112-date tour, attended by an estimated 3.5 million people, was taxing, particularly for Rutherford following his father's death and almost losing his son Harry due to a difficult birth.
+The band entered a three-and-a-half-year period of inactivity, during which each member continued with solo projects.
+Collins achieved further worldwide success following the release of his solo album ...But Seriously (1989), while Rutherford's band, Mike and the Mechanics, also had hits.
+Banks and Rutherford expected Collins to leave the band, but he stayed on to record another Genesis studio album with them.
+The band had initially agreed to enter production in 1990, but it was pushed to 1991 because of Collins' lengthy solo tour.
+The album's title derived mostly from the popularity of dance music and its presence in the charts at the time.